 I’m a swordmaker and theatrical lighting designer based in Washington, DC.

-I turned my attention to sword-making while getting my MFA in lighting design at the Yale School of Drama.
-It began as a much needed break from design studies, but once I got started I just couldn’t stop.
-I’ve been making swords ever since (8 years I think, but who's counting?).
+I turned my attention to sword making while getting my MFA in lighting design at the Yale School of Drama.
+It began as a much needed break from design studies, but once I got started I couldn’t stop.
+I’ve been making swords ever since (10 years I think, but who's counting?).
+What started as a hobby eventually crossed the threshold into a business.

-As a swordmaker I supply weapons to performers, theaters, universities and film productions as well as historical fencers and collectors.
-I make my own lightweight aluminum blades for stage and film and mount steel blades from a variety of manufacturers onto the other hilts I build.
-My goal is to create weapons with authentic forms and proportions that look real to audiences and feel real to their wielders.
+I make weapons for performers, theaters, universities and film productions as well as historical fencers, reenactors and collectors.
+I make my own lightweight aluminum blades and mount steel blades from a variety of manufacturers onto hilts I build.
+My goal is to create strong sage weapons with authentic forms and proportions that look real to audiences and feel real to their wielders.

 While I’m mostly self-taught, I’ve benefitted tremendously from the generosity and goodwill of many other swordmakers and craftspeople who have shared their time and knowledge with me.
 I’m always excited to work on projects that stretch my skills and allow me to explore new techniques.